Nevada Department of Public Safety: Nevada Division of Fire Safety

 across the state, and has responsibilities related to the safety of fireworks, elevators, explosives, amusements rides, day care centers, and boilers.

 Investigation Division

 The Nevada Investigation Division has dedicated resources to proactively enforce criminal violations throughout the State of Nevada, and focuses its efforts in several areas: major crime investigations, drug enforcement, pharmaceutical diversion, auto theft, and criminal intelligence analysis and homeland security as conducted by the Nevada Threat Analysis Center (NTAC).
 It carries out enforcement of controlled substance laws, provides investigative services to all criminal justice agencies, and supports law enforcement statewide through the collection and dissemination of criminal and threat information.

+Office of Cyber Defense Coordination

+The Office of Cyber Defense Coordination (OCDC) serves as the primary focal point for cyber security strategy, planning, policy, and coordination for the state.
+The OCDC assists local governments and non-profits within Nevada with work on cybersecurity strategy and defensive techniques, including reporting cybersecurity concerns and working on cyber security projects.
+The vision of the office is to be the state's primary interagency cybersecurity resource.